iamnotalone1993/mce/README.md

-# A Clock-Based Approach to Detect Memory Consistency Errors in MPI One-Sided Communication
+# MC-VCChecker: A Clock-Based Approach to Detect Memory Consistency Errors in MPI One-Sided Communication
 ## References